Beijing was the first stop in our 4 week trip through China. A city that we left 4 days later with very mixed feelings.

 After an enjoyable supper we went to the hotel shop to pay for excursion tickets for our trip to the Great Wall.
 As the cashier received the 100 Yuan notes she handed some back with the simple response “bad”.
 "What?" we exclaimed.
 Speaking into her phone with Google translate came the gut sinking response “these notes are fake”.

 Our first conclusion was that we’d got these notes that morning from the ATM at Beijing airport when we arrived from Kuala Lumpur.
 Both Roger and I had withdrawn 1 000 Yuan from the same machine.
 Between us we had 1 000 Yuan of worthless paper.

 We were gob smacked.
 We knew China was fraught with scams but this was beyond even our South African comprehension.
 Fake notes in an airport ATM!

 However, after speaking to some locals they were convinced that we’d been scammed by the taxi driver.

 While it was obvious that the taxi ride was bizarre it seemed impossible that the driver had managed to convert my 400 Yuan of fake notes.
 I was sitting in the back seat and all I’d passed him was one 100 Yuan note.

 Whatever happened we were scammed for 1 000 Yuan on our first day in Beijing.
 These issues seem to be so matter of fact that tendering fake notes just elicit a simple response "fake" or "no" as the note is handed back.

 While there are a number of WiFi zones some, like at Starbucks require authentication with a Chinese number!!

 We found that buying a SIM card in China was a mission.
-The China Mobile in Beijing airport only opens at 8am!
-Shops with “China Mobile” signs, will top up contracts but don’t sell SIM cards.
+The China Mobile shop in Beijing airport only opens at 8am!
+Shops in the city with “China Mobile” signs, will top up contracts but don’t sell SIM cards.
 Even going to the branches of China Mobile and China Unicom when we got to Pingyao was fruitless.The quality of WiFi internet access is generally pretty poor.
 So getting your own setup is essential.
-It also makes it easy to get information at the various sightseeing sites.
+It also makes it easier to get information about the visited sightseeing sites.